QCrypt/website-2021/content/online-conference.md

 -->

 The email address you indicate during the registration will be added to an email list of registered participants of QCrypt 2020.
-In the week before the conference, we will send you via email the links to the zoom webinar and the venue of the poster session.
+In the week before the conference, we will send you via email the links to the zoom webinar and the remo.co room (for the poster sessions and the social breaks)

 ## Instructions for authors of accepted papers
 1. We ask the authors of each accepted paper to prepare a 20-25 minute video of their talk by the deadline of **Monday, 3 August 2020**, following <a href="https://iacr.org/videos/guidelines.html" target="_blank">these guidelines</a>.